1 / 10

 What other cars are similar to the Honda Jazz?

 There’s nothing else quite like the Jazz.
-It sits between conventional small hatchbacks - cars like the Ford Fiesta, Vauxhall Corsa, Peugeot 208, Volkswagen Polo, Toyota Yaris, SEAT Ibiza and Hyundai i20 - and more practical crossover SUVs like the Nissan Juke, Skoda Kamiq, Volkswagen T-Cross, Renault Captur, Suzuki Vitara and Honda HR-V.
+It sits between conventional small hatchbacks - cars like the Ford Fiesta, Vauxhall Corsa, Peugeot 208, Volkswagen Polo, Toyota Yaris, SEAT Ibiza and Hyundai i20 - and more practical small SUVs like the Nissan Juke, Skoda Kamiq, Volkswagen T-Cross, Renault Captur, Suzuki Vitara and Honda HR-V.

 Quality and finish

-As well as being considerably more stylish than before, the Jazz’s cabin feels better built, too.
+As well as being considerably more stylish than before, the Honda Jazz’s cabin feels better built, too.
 We wouldn’t go as far as describing it as premium, but it’s certainly more than acceptable for a car of this size and price.

 A swath of fabric across the dash is a homely touch, although it’s clear that it’s hiding what would otherwise be a huge chunk of dark, shiny plastic.
 Start feeling around the top or the bottom of the dash and it’s anything but soft-touch.